 $y = 10;

-$result = $x + $y; // PHP automatically converts $x to an integer
+$result = $x + $y; // PHP automatically converts "5" to an integer before addition

 echo $result; // Output: 15